-6. Touch ID is Required to be Able to Use Apply Pay
+6. Touch ID is Required to be Able to Use Apple Pay

 Touch ID is a biometric fingerprint security feature introduced by Apple for its devices.
 It allows users to lock their iPhones or authorize purchases using their fingerprints.
 With the Home button, a picture of the fingerprint can be taken for setting up Touch ID, and also for authentication each time, either to unlock the phone or authorize payment.